th3dstudio/EZKlipper/README.md

 [Klipper](https://github.com/Klipper3d/klipper) is an advanced, tweaking firmware that is complex to setup and use (when compared to Marlin/Unified 2).
 You are welcome to use whatever firmware you wish on our boards but we only support our Unified 2 Firmware on them when it comes to what our included Technical Support covers at no cost due to the complexity of Klipper and the stack of software required to use it.

-## Config File Organization ##
+## Printer Specific Config File Organization ##

-Every config file(s) must be in the following organization structure:
+Every config file(s) must be in the following organization structure in the `Configs` folder.

     BRAND > MODEL> CONFIG TYPE